Kaitaia

-The name Kaitāia means ample food, kai being the Māori word for food.
+The name Kaitāia means 'ample food', kai being the Māori word for food.

 The Muriwhenua are a group of six northern Māori iwi occupying the northernmost part of the North Island surrounding Kaitaia.

 History and culture

 European settlement

 The Kaitaia Mission Station was established between 1833 and 1834 after a series of visits by Church Missionary Society (CMS) representatives including Samuel Marsden, and at different times, Joseph Matthews and William Gilbert Puckey.
 Puckey and Matthews had married two sisters, Matilda and Mary Ann Davis respectively, (daughters of Richard Davis, a lay missioner based at Waimate North).
 They formed a tight band, initially living together in raupo huts, and then in houses they built.

-As Puckey and the sisters were fluent in Maori, (Puckey having arrived in New Zealand in 1819 with his father, William Puckey, and the Davis family in 1823), they spoke Maori when together, to help Joseph Matthews pick up the language.
-Both families grew and intermarried, forming the basis of the early Pakeha settler community.
+As Puckey and the sisters were fluent in Māori, (Puckey having arrived in New Zealand in 1819 with his father, William Puckey, and the Davis family in 1823), they spoke Māori when together, to help Joseph Matthews pick up the language.
+Both families grew and intermarried, forming the basis of the early Pākehā settler community.
 At one point, the Church Missionary Society decided that either Puckey or Matthews should move to a new location to the south to facilitate the spread of the word, but Nōpera Panakareao wrote a heartfelt letter to the CMS committee, pleading not to take away 'one of the two candlesticks'.

-In February 1841, about 500 Maori were present at a CMS service.
+In February 1841, about 500 Māori were present at a CMS service.
 In 1852 arguments developed between one chief and his tribe, however the impact of the missionaries meant that the old ways of settling disputes had passed.

 Richard Matthews, the brother of Rev. Joseph Matthews, arrived in the Bay of Islands in December 1835 and for a time, joined his brother in Kaitaia.
 Richard Matthews had been a lay missionary on the second voyage of HMS Beagle with Charles Darwin.
 Richard Matthews served the CMS as a lay catechist at Kaitaia.
 In 1838 he married Johanna Blomfield, the sister of Mrs Martha Blomfield Clarke, whose husband George was a CMS missionary at Te Waimate mission.
 In 1840 Richard and Johanna Matthews helped set up a missionary station at Whanganui.

 There were plans to extend the Okaihau Branch railway to Kaitaia and construction was started in the 1920s, but with the line nearly complete to Rangiahua, a review in 1936 determined that the line would not be viable and construction was abandoned.
 The line terminated in Okaihau until it was closed on 1 November 1987.
 D 221, a steam tank locomotive, has been on static display at Centennial Park since 1967.